kataras/iris/README.md

 At overall, the results (so far) are very promising, high number of participations and the answers to the questions are near to the green feedback we were receiving over the past months from Gophers worldwide via our [rocket chat](https://chat.iris-go.com) and [author's twitter](https://twitter.com/makismaropoulos). **If you didn't complete the form yet, [please do so](https://docs.google.com/forms/d/e/1FAIpQLSdCxZXPANg_xHWil4kVAdhmh7EBBHQZ_4_xSZVDL-oCC_z5pA/viewform?usp=sf_link) as soon as possible!**

 However, as everything in life; nothing goes as expected, people are strange, we programmers even more.
-The last part of the form has a text area which participiations can add any "questions or comments", there we saw one comment that surprised me, in the bad sense.
+The last part of the form has a text area which participiations can add any "questions or comments", there we saw one comment that surprised me the most, in the bad sense.
 We respect all individual singularities the same, we do not discriminate between people.
 The data are anonymous, so the only place to answer to that person is, _surprisingly_, here!

 <details>
 <summary>"I admire your dedication to iris and I am in love with its speed..."</summary>

 The comment was "I admire your dedication to iris and I am in love with its speed but..
 I've read some things on that blog and blablabla..." you get the point, at the first we were happy and suddenly we saw that "but...
 I've" and we broke xD.

-My answer to this is clear in simple words so that anyone can understand; Did you really believed those unsubstantial things even if you could take some time off to read the source code?🤔
+The answer to this is clear in simple words so that anyone can understand; Did you really believed those unsubstantial things even if you could take some time off to read the source code?🤔

 Iris was one of the top github trending projects written in Go Programming Language for the 2016 and the most trending web framework in the globe.
-We couldn't even imagine that we will be the receiver of countless "[thank you for iris, finally a web framework I can work on](https://twitter.com/_mgale/status/818591490305761280)" comments from hundreds strangers around the globe!
+We couldn't even imagine that we will be the receivers of countless "[thank you for iris, finally a web framework I can work on](https://twitter.com/_mgale/status/818591490305761280)" comments from hundreds strangers around the globe!

-Please do research before reading and assimilate everything, those blog spots are not always telling the whole truth, they are not so innocent :)
+Please do research before digestion, those blog posts are not always telling the whole truth, they are not so innocent :)

-Especially those from that kid which do not correspond to reality;
+Especially those from that kid that even don't correspond to reality;

 ```go
 /* start */
 ```

-First of all, that article **is reffering 1.5 years ago**, to pretend that this article speaks for the present is hilariously ridiculous!
+First of all, that article **is referring 1.5 years ago**, to pretend that this article speaks for the present is hilariously ridiculous!
 Iris is on version 8 now and it's not a router any more, it's a fully featured web framework with its own ecosystem.

 1. Iris does NOT use any third-party code inside it, like "httprouter" or "fasthttp".
 Just navigate to the source code.
 If you care about historical things you can search the project but it doesn't matter because the internal implementation of Iris changed a lot of times, a lot more than its public API changes:P.
 2. Iris makes use of its own routing mechanisms with a unique **language interpreter** in order to serve even the most demanding of us `/user/{id:int min(2)}`, `/alphabetical/{param:string regexp(^[a-zA-Z ]+$)}` et cetera.
 3. Iris has its own unique MVC architectural parser with heart-breaking performance.
 4. Was it possible to do all those things and [much more](_examples) before Iris?
-Exaclty.
+Exactly.
 Iris offers you all these for free, plus the unmatched performance.
 5. Iris is the result of hundreds(or thousands(?)) of hours of **FREE and UNPAID** work.
 There are people who actually found a decent job because of Iris.
 Thousands of Gophers are watching or/and helping to make Iris even better, the silent majority loves Iris even more.

 That 23 years old, inhibited boy, who published that post had played you with the most immoral way!
 Reading the Iris' source code doesn't cost you a thing!
-Iris is free to use for everyone, Iris is an open-source software, no hidden spots. **Don't stuck on the past, get over that, Iris has succeed, move on now.**
+Iris is free to use for everyone, Iris is an open-source software, no hidden spots. **Don't stuck in the past, get over that, Iris has succeed, move on now.**

 ```go
 /* end */
 ```

 </details>

 _Psst_, we've produced a small video about your feelings regrating to Iris!
 You can watch the whole video at https://www.youtube.com/watch?v=jGx0LkuUs4A.